cyclejs/old-website/_posts/2015-01-25-components.md

 How is that so?
 In any framework you can build a program that just makes one slider.
 By now, we know how to make a Cycle.js `main()` that makes a smart slider widget.
 Then, since `main()` is just a function taking inputs from the external world and generating outputs in return, we can just call that function inside a larger Cycle.js app.

 Each of these "small Cycle.js `main()` functions" are called **dataflow components**.
-The sources which a dataflow component receives are Observables provided by its parent, and sinks are Observables given back to the parent.
-All along, we have been building dataflow components, because the `main()` given to `Cycle.run(main, drivers)` is also a dataflow component.
+The sources which a dataflow component receives are streams provided by its parent, and sinks are streams given back to the parent.
+All along, we have been building dataflow components, because the `main()` given to `run(main, drivers)` is also a dataflow component.
 Its parent are the drivers, because that is where its sources come from and where its sinks go to.

 <p>
   {% include img/dataflow-component.svg %}
 </p>

 To learn by doing, let's just make a dataflow component for a single labeled slider.
-It should take user events as input, and generate a virtual DOM Observable of a slider element.
-Besides the virtual DOM, it might also output a value: the observable of slider values.
+It should take user events as input, and generate a virtual DOM stream of a slider element.
+Besides the virtual DOM, it might also output a value: the stream of slider values.
 It might also take attributes (from its parent) as input to customize some behavior or looks.
 These are sometimes called *props* ("properties") in other frameworks.

 <h2 id="a-labeled-slider-custom-element">A labeled slider component</h2>

 A labeled slider has two parts: a label and slider, side by side, where the label always displays the current dynamic value of the slider.

-<a class="jsbin-embed" href="http://jsbin.com/ritajuxele/embed?output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/napoke/embed?output">JS Bin on jsbin.com</a>

 Every labeled slider has some properties: